TwinkleByte/nouveau-smi/README.md

 # Nouveau-SMI

-Note: This project is still under active development, and significant changes are expected.
-The current version does not follow any formal versioning, and changes may be pushed frequently.

 `nouveau-smi` is a tool for monitoring NVIDIA GPUs using the Nouveau driver.
 It provides real-time information about the GPU’s status, such as temperature, and fan settings.

 ### Prerequisites